Stories

 I first heard about The You Are Never Alone Foundation my sophomore year of high school when I was chosen to go to the HOBY VT leadership conference.
 During this conference a number of guest speakers spoke about their organizations and inspiring messages.
 Out of all of the speakers, one stood out in particular: Salley Gibney of the You Are Never Alone Foundation, who spoke about YANAF’s “You are never alone” and “I Matter, You Matter” messages and their “Let’s Start the Conversation” Program as a positive approach to bullying.

-…because throughout middle school I was bullied, and I always felt alone.
+I could easily relate to the YANAF messages because throughout middle school I was bullied, and I always felt alone.
 I did not have friends to turn to or anyone to get help from at my school.
 This feeling of being alone, out of all of the things that happened, was the hardest part of my situation.
 Just one person could have made such a difference.

-I contacted Salley Gibney of YANAF and told her that I would like to share the Let’s Start the Conversation Program and the Caring Coins with my swim team Since the age of 9, I have swam for the Upper Valley Aquatic Club, practicing every day for up to 4 hours and competing just about every weekend across New England.
+I contacted Salley Gibney of YANAF and told her that I would like to share the Let’s Start the Conversation Program and the Caring Coins with my swim team.
+Since the age of 9, I have swam for the Upper Valley Aquatic Club, practicing every day for up to 4 hours and competing just about every weekend across New England.
 Swimming has always been a huge part of my life and I have met some of the most amazing people who have always been there for me no matter what.

-Let’s Start the Conversation enabled me to share my own experiences with being bullied and discuss what it was like to be alone ad have nobody support you.
+Let’s Start the Conversation enabled me to share my own experiences with being bullied and discuss what it was like to be alone and have nobody support you.
 I explained to them what YANAF and the Caring Coins mean to me.
 The response was amazing.
 Everyone loved YANAF’s message and the Caring Coins.
 We all put the coins on our swim bags along with our little mementos from swim meets.
 I heard so much positive feedback on what the presentation meant to people and how they were taking it back to their schools and sharing the second coin with other classmates.

 Ever since I gave my presentation to my swim team and saw the difference it made, I looked for ways to do it again, but had no idea of where to start.
 It wasn’t until my English teacher talked to me about an essay I wrote and suggested I give a presentation to the class that I found a way to share my story again.